Dynamics of solutions in the 1d bi-harmonic nonlinear Schr\"odinger equation: Introduction

 \item The ground state solutions of \eqref{E:1dGS} form two branches of {\it stable} and {\it unstable} ground states for power $\alpha \in (\alpha_\ast,\alpha^\ast)$ (in particular, in the subcritical range $\alpha \in (\alpha_\ast,8)$).
 Fixing such power $\alpha <8$, there exists a value $b^\ast$ such that the ground state solutions of \eqref{E:1dGS} with $b < b^\ast$ belong to the unstable branch and with $b>b^\ast$ belong to the stable branch.
 Furthermore, \begin{enumerate} \item the perturbations of the unstable branch lead to either (i) jumping onto the stable branch or (ii) dispersing away (in other words, scattering to zero); \item the perturbations of the stable branch are asymptotically stable, i.e., approach a rescaled version of a (stable branch) ground state. \end{enumerate}

-\item The long time behavior of solutions to the subcritical 4th order mixed dispersion NLS equation \eqref{biNLS} for initial data in the Schwartz class is characterized by the appearance of ground states plus radiation (in accordance with the \emph{soliton resolution conjecture}). \end{enumerate}
+\item The long time behavior of solutions to the subcritical 4th order mixed dispersion NLS equation \eqref{biNLS} for initial data in the Schwartz class is characterized by the appearance of ground states plus radiation (in accordance with the \emph{soliton resolution conjecture}). \end{enumerate} We show an illustration of Conjecture I in Figure \ref{F:scheme2}.

 In the critical case, in \cite{BFM2010} it was stated that sufficiently localized initial data with a mass larger than the mass of the ground state blows up in finite time and disperses if it is below the ground state mass, which resembles the standard NLS equation.
 We investigate this further and find that in the case of mixed dispersion, the blow-up may not happen for slightly supercritical mass (of a ground state), instead it happens for larger values; similarly, initial data with mass just slightly below the mass of a ground state may not disperse (or scatter down) to zero, but instead approach asymptotically a different final state.
 This happens since the scaling invariance is broken (by having two different dispersions), and that produces {\it a gap} in the typical dichotomy (scattering vs. blow-up) of solutions; thus, forming a {\it trichotomy} (scattering to zero/linear solution or dispersing away, scattering to or asymptotically approaching a stable soliton, and finite time blow-up).
 Specifically,